What Is a Robot Hand? The Ultimate Guide for 2026

 Actuation Method

-The actuation method is the technology that drives the hand’s motion.
+The actuation method is the technology that drives the hand's motion.
 Most modern robot hands use electric motors, like servos, embedded in the palm or forearm.
-Another common approach is a tendon-driven system, where a series of cables run from motors in the forearm to the fingers, much like the tendons in a human hand.
+Another common approach is a tendon-driven system, where cables run from motors in the forearm to the fingers, much like the tendons in a human hand.
 This design allows for fingers that are lightweight and compact.

 Sensory Feedback and Tactile Sensing

 For a robot to handle objects with skill, it needs a sense of touch.
 Sensory feedback is what allows a hand to grasp an object without crushing it or letting it slip.
-This is achieved with tactile sensors that can detect pressure, vibration, and texture.
-Some hands also include force and torque sensors in their joints to measure the forces being applied during a task.
+This is achieved with tactile sensors that detect pressure, vibration, and texture.
+Some hands also include force and torque sensors in their joints to measure the forces applied during a task.
 This data is fundamental for any robot that needs to adapt to its environment.

 This sensory information is especially critical for AI and machine learning.
 When a robot can "feel" what it's doing, it can learn from physical interaction.
-This is the core idea behind embodied AI, where an AI model uses real-world sensory data to practice and master new physical skills, even learning to operate in the dark just by using its sense of touch.
+This is the core idea behind embodied AI, where an AI model uses real-world sensory data to practice and master new physical skills — even learning to operate in the dark just by using its sense of touch.

 Materials and Durability